 This small park forms a pretty oasis in suburbia and at its highest point - and the highest point of the walk - offers sweeping views of the Tuggeranong Valley and Brindabella Mountains.

-There is a small children's playground in this park to the right of the path.
+There is a small children's playground near the end of this park to the right of the footpath.

 6. The footpath soon begins to drop downhill.
 Continue on the main path, ignoring any branches to the right or left.
 As the path nears a main road (Summerland Circuit), it veers left and downhill to reach an underpass.
 Turn right to follow the footpath through the underpass.

 At this point, you might like to take a very short detour to the Mannheim Café.
 To reach the café, when you reach the underpass, instead of turning right to go through it, turn left on the footpath, then nearly immediately take a right fork up hill that leads to a small car park.
 The café is at the far end of the car park.
 There are several bins here, a water station and the café has a toilet for patrons.

 7. Continue following the wide concrete footpath as it gradually wanders down hill through a generously sized and attractive informal park.